sharadhr/CS3203-Survival-Guide/README.md

 - control-flow graphs

 You will certainly need to write comprehensive test cases.
-As an example of a *system test*, you will have to cough up a full program in SIMPLE, eye-power the relationships and information from the source code you have written, and you will have to have *ALL* the relationships in code/text again, and see if your entire system works.
+As an example of a *system test*, you will have to cough up a full program in SIMPLE, eyeball the relationships and information from the source code you have written, which you will have to reproduce in *ALL* your code/text again, and see if your entire system works.
 This is a good exercise in test-case writing, since your system might actually be *already* correct, and emit information/relationships you didn't account for in test cases.

 This concludes the *programming* part of the module.